Pugmatt/BedrockConnect/README.md

 Here's the final result in action: https://www.youtube.com/watch?v=Uz-XYXAxd8Q

-#### Tutorials
+### Tutorials

-Here's tutorials to get it setup yourself.
-It takes only a few minutes to get setup:
+Here's tutorials to get it setup yourself, it takes only a few minutes to get setup.

+There are two methods available to join BedrockConnect:

+#### "Add Friend" Method

+- In the Minecraft main menu, go to the "Friends" tab, and click "Add Friend" or "Find Cross-Platform Friends" (whichever is available on your game version)
+- Search for the gamer tag ***BCMain***, and add this user as friend
+- Return to the Minecraft main menu and then return to the "Friends" tab
+- Wait a moment, and you should soon see a joinable instance show up, "Join to Open Server List", under "Joinable Friends" or "Joinable Cross-Platform Friends"
+- Join instance to connect to BedrockConnect server list

+<sub>(This method utilizes [MCXboxBroadcast](https://github.com/rtm516/MCXboxBroadcast) to supply this join option)</sub>

+#### DNS Method

 Switch: https://www.youtube.com/watch?v=zalT_oR1nPM

 Xbox: https://www.youtube.com/watch?v=g8mHvasVHMs

-PS4/PS5: https://youtu.be/0MJVVhDeu2s?t=347 (Use 45.55.68.52 for the primary DNS address)
+(For PS4/PS5, try the **"Add Friend" Method** above)

 Joining Java Edition Servers: https://www.youtube.com/watch?v=B_oPHl5gz_c